 - For older kids draw a line across the top (the open end of the paper), they can then cut free hand strips UP TO that line.

 - For young kids draw a series of lines across (from closed end to about 2cm of the open end) and get them to cut along the lines.
 I hoping to do these with Red Ted’s class near Chinese New Years and will do this for his class mates.

 You should now have a sheet of paper that looks like the above.

-Open it up and then use sticky tape to close it up.
+Open it up the paper and fold round to shape the paper lantern and then use sticky tape or glue to close it up.

 We then then made the small ones (as mentioned above – by cutting an A4 sheet of paper in 8 pieces – we stuck them to the fairy lights with double sided tape, alternating leaving one light clear and one with a lantern) which the kids LOVE!!!

 Enjoy your Chinese New Year Crafts!

 I think you will also love our simple Dragon Paper Puppet: